Skip to main content

 When to Format and Validate

 • Inspecting API responses: Use DevTools or a REST client to get the raw response, then paste it into a formatter to read the structure and spot odd values.
+This is especially helpful when debugging integration issues or when the API documentation is incomplete or outdated.

 • Editing config files: Format the file, make your changes, then validate before saving.
 That way you avoid syntax errors that could break the app on startup.
+Configuration files for tools like ESLint, Prettier, Docker Compose, and package managers often use JSON or JSON-like formats that benefit from validation.

 Privacy and Client-Side Tools